Berg0162/Tacx-Virtual-Shifting/README.md

 👉 That’s it!
 No need for extra gadgets.

-- **No Zwift Cog required** — just keep your bike chain in an optimal chain line, like in gear **34/17** or optimize sprocket position for your setup.
+- **No Zwift Cog required** — just keep your bike chain in an optimal straight chain line, like in gear **34/17** or optimize chain position for your setup.
 - **No Zwift Play required** — although it will likely work as well if you own one.

 This project bridges your trainer and Zwift so that **pressing shift buttons on Zwift Click** feels like changing gears on a VS-enabled trainer.